jasonm23/onlisp-markdown/onlisp.md

 5
 ```

-Under lexical scope, instead of merely choosing among a group of constant func-
+Under lexical scope, instead of merely choosing among a group of constant functions,
-tions, we can build new closures at runtime.
+we can build new closures at runtime.
 With dynamic scope this technique
 is impossible.2 If we consider how complement would be written, we see that it
 too must return a closure: